On the streets of a Colorado city, pregnant migrants struggle to survive

 Herrera took him to the hospital, then returned to the tent before being offered a way out.
 An Aurora woman originally from Mexico invited the family to live with her — at first, for free.
 After a couple weeks, the family moved to a small room in the garage for $800 a month.

 To earn rent and pay expenses, Herrera and Rodriguez have cleaned homes, painted houses and shoveled snow while their children waited in a car by themselves.
 Finding regular work and actually getting paid for it has been difficult.
-While their husbands can get semi-regular work in construction, the women’s most consistent income comes from something else: standing outside with their children and begging.
+While their husbands can get semi-regular work in construction, the women’s most consistent income comes from standing outside with their children and begging.
+On a good day, each earns about $50.

 Herrera and her husband recently became eligible to apply for work permits and legal residency for Venezuelans who arrived in the United States last year.
 But it will cost $800 each for a lawyer to file the paperwork, along with hundreds of dollars in government fees.
 They don’t have the money.

-“Check out this body,” she says as she spins around, laughing and showing off her ample bottom.
-“I think he likes me.”

-Herrera grimaces.
-She won’t flirt like her friend does.
-She picks up Milan and notices his diaper is soaked, then returns him to the stroller.
-She has run out of diapers.

-Milan was sick, but Herrera has been afraid to take him to the doctor.
-Despite what the hospital had said when she was pregnant, she was never signed up for emergency Medicaid.
+What’s worse, they’re deeply in debt.
+Despite what the hospital had said when she was pregnant, Herrera was never signed up for emergency Medicaid.
 She says she owes $18,000 for the ambulance ride and delivery of her baby.
 Now, she avoids going to the doctor or taking her children because she’s afraid her large debt will jeopardize her chances of staying in the U.S. “I’m afraid they’re going to deport me,” she says.

-But some days, when she’s feeling overwhelmed, she wants to be deported — as long as she can take her children along.
-Like the day in May when the security guard at the Mexican grocery store chased off the women and told them they couldn’t beg there anymore.
-“He insulted us and called us awful names,” Rodriguez says.

 Herrera recently sent $500 to her sister to make the months-long trip from Venezuela to Aurora with Herrera’s 8-year-old daughter.
 “I’ll have my family back together,” she says.
 And she believes her sister will be able to watch her kids so Herrera can look for work.